Salvacion Lim Higgins

 Salvacion Lim-Higgins (January 28, 1920 – September 15, 1990), also known professionally as Slim, was a Filipino fashion designer known for her haute couture.
 She is considered by many Filipino culture critics to be the mother of the modern terno.

-In 2022, she was named a National Artist of the Philippines, being the second fashion designer to receive the distinction following her contemporary Ramon Valera.
+In 2022, she was posthumously conferred as a National Artist of the Philippines, being the second fashion designer to receive the distinction following her contemporary Ramon Valera.

 Early life and education

 Salvacion Lim-Higgins was born on January 28, 1920, to Luis Samson Lim Katiam and Margarita Navera Diaz.
 Her father was a Chinese immigrant who was involved in the ship chandler industry while her mother was a housewife.
 Salvacion had six other siblings.

 A native of Legazpi, Lim went to Manila to study fine arts at the University of Santo Tomas (UST) and aimed to be a painter.
 She had Botong Francisco as her mentor in UST.
 Her studies was disrupted by World War II.

 She would later enroll at the Traphagen School of Design in New York before returning to the Philippines in 1952.